Shelter Island Ferries (North Ferry and South Ferry)

 Q: Can you drive onto the Shelter Island ferries?

-A: Yes, both the North Ferry and South Ferry carry cars, trucks, motorcycles, and bicycles.
+A: Yes.
+Both the North Ferry and South Ferry carry passenger vehicles, and both also accommodate bicycles and walk-on travelers.

 Q: How long is the ferry ride?